Mine advocates reject that meeting with N.W.T. gov't is 'regulatory capture' | CBC News

 Ahead of a court case that will decide whether land use permits can be extended more than once, the N.W.T. and Nunavut Chamber of Mines executive director said it is conspiratorial to suggest that bi-weekly meetings with the N.W.T.'s Industry Department demonstrate regulatory capture.

-During the pandemic, the chamber met with Industry Department officials about economic recovery, but MLA Kevin O'Reilly said access to information documents show the chamber lobbied N.W.T. government officials before filing a judicial review over permit extension limits.
+During the pandemic, the chamber met with Industry department officials about economic recovery, but Frame Lake MLA Kevin O'Reilly said access to information documents show the chamber lobbied N.W.T. government officials before filing a judicial review over permit extension limits.

 A court case, which will be heard on Tuesday, challenges an April 2020 decision by the Mackenzie Valley Land and Water Board (MVLWB) that states land use permits cannot be extended more than once.